PracticalPraxis/C-Football-Players-MVC-2025/README.md

 The URL used for development, and that should be put into **'footballURL.txt'** that met the req in my eyes was the following: **https://api.football-data.org/v4/teams/57/matches**

-Ideally these would have been values input by the user on a form, but time constraints prevented me from adding that feature
+Ideally these would have been values input by the user on a form, but time constraints prevented me from adding that feature.

-1 - REQS
+**1 - REQS**

 The requirements were as follows: